 Bullying is rampant these days.
 We live in an age of social media where constant scrutiny and the ability to taunt and hurt others on a very visible level is mainstream and easy to do.
 Bullying is something anyone can be affected by.
 The LGBTQIA+ community is no exception.
-This group of people experiences bullying and harassment more than other groups do.
+This inclusive acronym covers people of all genders and sexualities, such as lesbian, gay, bisexual, transgender, questioning, queer, intersex, asexual, pansexual, and allies.
+It’s a group that experiences bullying and harassment more than other groups do.

 The LGBTQIA+ community is a particularly vulnerable group especially when we’re talking about teens and youth.
 They regularly have to deal with vicious verbal, mental, and physical attacks due to how they identify.
 And with all of the bullying and harassment, there is a heavy negative impact on LGBTQIA+ mental health.